bufbuild/bufstream-demo/README.md

 1. Use `make bufstream-run` to download and run Bufstream's single binary.
 2. In a second terminal, run `make produce-run` to produce sample e-commerce shopping cart messages.
 3. In a third terminal, run `make consume-run` to start consuming messages.
 About 1% contain semantically invalid messages and cause errors.
 4. Stop the producer.
 Run `make use-reject-mode`.
-Restart the producer: it will now log errors when it tries to produce invalid messages.
-The consumer will soon stop logging errors about invalid carts.
+Restart the producer: it logs errors when it tries to produce invalid messages.
+The consumer soon stops logging errors about invalid carts.
 5. Stop the producer.
-Rune `make use-dlq-mode`.
+Run `make use-dlq-mode`.
 Restart the producer: there are no more errors.
 All invalid messages are sent to a DLQ topic.
 6. In a fourth terminal, run `make consume-dlq-run`.
-It will read the `orders.dlq` topic and shows that the original message can be reconstructed and examined.
+It reads the `orders.dlq` topic and shows that the original message can be reconstructed and examined.
 7. Stop all processes before continuing to Iceberg.

 ### Semantic validation without [Go](https://go.dev/) installed

 If you don't have Go installed, you can still run this demonstration via a Docker Compose project.

 1. Use `make docker-compose-run` to start the Compose project.
-The producer will immediately begin producing sample e-commerce shopping cart messages.
+The producer immediately begins producing sample e-commerce shopping cart messages.
 About 1% of the messages are semantically invalid and cause the consumer to log errors.
 2. Run `make docker-compose-use-reject-mode`.
-Invalid messages will now be rejected: Bufstream and the producer log errors, but the consumer stops receiving any invalid messages.
+Invalid messages are now rejected: Bufstream and the producer log errors, but the consumer stops receiving any invalid messages.
 3. Run `make docker-compose-use-dlq-mode`.
 The producer stops receiving errors, and the DLQ consumer begins logging invalid messages sent to the `orders.dlq` topic.
 4. Stop the Compose project and use `make docker-compose-clean` before continuing to Iceberg.